RCgmbh/PiLot/README.md

 The PiLot is a Raspberry Pi based system used for boating.
 It's used with any device having a browser and wifi.
 Its completely autonomous and works perfectly without internet access.
 All data is fully controlled by the owner, as it's stored locally in simple formats and thus easily accessible.

-Features:
+## Features:

 **Maps**
 - Offline maps (osm and openseamap)
 - GPS Position on the map
 - Historic track on the map
 - Course and speed over ground vector
-- Waypoints showing distance, bearing and ETA on the map
+- Waypoints on the map, showing distance, bearing and ETA

 **Routes**
 - Define an unlimited number of routes